eastmaels/steemblog.github.io/_posts/account/deanliu/2018-05-30_dexon-a-tablet-for-the-digital-future.md

 - - -

-This page is synchronized from the post: [DEXON - A Tablet for the Digital Future?](https://steemit.com/@deanliu/dexon-a-tablet-for-the-digital-future)
+This page is synchronized from the post: ['DEXON - A Tablet for the Digital Future?'](https://steemit.com/@deanliu/dexon-a-tablet-for-the-digital-future)